nmdp-ig/fhir-ig-builder/README.md

 cp -r output/* /var/www/html/
 ### Look for index file in vscode or launch the index.html localhost browser on port 80
 http://localhost

+### License
+Apache 2.0

+### TODO
+1. Figure out why docker doesn't run apache2 with php mod by default.
+2. Determine how to run sushi-config.yaml as preconfig for sushi --init.  #Publish web site to localhost so that it is all working as designed for test suite after docker container is running.

 ### Attribution
 By Jason Brelsford